Scientific name: Phoebetria palpebrata

 Distribution and abundance

-Conservation status: near threatened with population trends decreasing.
+Conservation status: Not listed (Commonwealth), Vulnerable (Tas), Near Threatened (IUCN Red list) with population trends decreasing.

 Breeding

-The breeding cycle of light-mantled sooty albatross is the same as that of wandering albatross.
-They breed once every two years.
+The breeding cycle of light-mantled albatross is similar to wandering albatross.
+They breed once every 2 years, and successfully fledge a chick once every 5 years on average.
 The fledging period of light-mantled sooty albatrosses is 5 months.

 Diet and feeding

-Light-mantled sooty albatross mostly eat cephalopods and euphausiids.
+Light-mantled albatross mostly eat cephalopods and euphausiids.
 They also eat fish and carrion.

 on